-TARGET LANGUAGE, WRITING SYSTEM AND SCRIPT
+2 TARGET LANGUAGE, WRITING SYSTEM AND SCRIPT

 For the purposes of developing a reference LGR for a particular language, the modern writing system for that language will be considered.
-If there are multiple writing systems, each using different scripts, then each of them would be the target for a different LGR, and the language identifier for the LGR will contain both the language as well as the script tag.
-Examples are the Cyrillic and Latin writing systems for Bosnian.
+If there are multiple writing systems, each using a different script, then each of them would be the target for a different LGR, and the language identifier for the LGR will contain both the language as well as the script tag.
+Examples are the Cyrillic and Latin writing systems for Bosnian with language identifiers bs-Cyrl and bs-Latn, respectively.

 In case of national or regional differences in writing systems for a given language, but using the same script, the reference LGR will be designed to accommodate all of them and be identified with a language tag not containing a country code or regional identifier.
-For example, the Swiss and German writing systems for the German language will be accommodated by a single German LGR.
+For example, the Swiss and German writing systems for the German language would be accommodated by a single German LGR.